BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 |                                   | are available here.               |
 +-----------------------------------+-----------------------------------+

-  - You will have in your **work\_area** folder templates for both Stata and R. By default the template file is read only.
+  - You will have in your **work\_area** folder templates for both Stata and R(`R.sh`).
+By default, the template file is read-only.

-7. To reset and disconnect the remote desktop connection or session, you can simply log out of your remote session, as shown on the screenshot below.
+7. To reset and disconnect the remote desktop connection or session, you can simply log out of your remote session, as shown in the screenshot below.
 After you log out, close the window.[^3]

 ![](./media/image7.png){width="3.1496062992125986in"
 height="3.505206692913386in"}